Will the Coca-cola Christmas truck visit Leeds this year? Truck tour confirmed

 Will the Coca-Cola Christmas truck tour visit Leeds in 2021?

-The official route has not yet been confirmed, however Coca-cola has dropped clues about this year's tour on its social media accounts.
+The official route has now been confirmed after Coca-cola dropped clues about this year's tour on its social media accounts.

-One Twitter user tweeted the retailer and said: “Are holidays and also more important the truck coming this year?”
+One Twitter user tweeted the retailer and said: “Are holidays and also more importantly the truck coming this year?”

 The company responded: “Our lips are sealed, Matty.”